yezyilomo/state-pool/README.md

 ### store.remove
 This is used to remove a global state from store if you don't need it anymore or you want to reload/reset it.
-It accepts a global state key or a list of keys to remove and a function to run after removing global state(s).
+It accepts a global state key or a list of keys to remove and a function to run after removing such global state(s).
 Note the function runs before components subscribed to removed global state(s) re-renders.

 ```js
 // Signature